-We recently spent the October long weekend in Goulburn, NSW.
+Anytime is a good time to visit Goulburn, NSW but we found the October long weekend was the perfect time for us.
 Goulburn is located a bit over a two hour drive south-west of Sydney.
 It is known as NSW’s first inland city.

 I grew up on a farm not far from Goulburn and a visit to Goulburn was usually a highlight of the year.
 So I was keen to see what had changed over the years and what there was to do in town during our visit.